yossefsabry/yossefsabry/README.md

 # 💫 About Me:
-<h4> "Hello! 👋 I'm a motivated and enthusiastic Python 🐍 and Frontend Developer 🌐.
+<h4> Hello! 👋 I'm a motivated and enthusiastic Python 🐍 and Frontend Developer 🌐.
 I have a strong passion for software development and a keen eye 👁️ for creating intuitive and visually appealing user interfaces.
 With experience in both backend and frontend development, I enjoy working on full-stack projects that challenge me to use my skills in various technologies.

 In my journey as a developer, I have honed my Python programming skills for building robust and scalable web applications.
 I am well-versed in popular frameworks like Django and Flask, which enable me to develop efficient backend solutions.
 Additionally, I have a good understanding of database management systems like SQL and ORM frameworks like SQLAlchemy.